logicly-au/ataps-mds.com/_source/_posts/2015-04-26-mds-update.md

 <ul>
 <li>Session uploads will no longer accept an empty string as a valid response for the fields "type" or "modality".
 Either the "duration" or "no_show" must have a non-zero value.</li>
 </ul>
-<p>The documentation at <a href="../../technical-documentation/index.html" target="_top">https://ataps-mds.com/mds/technical-documentation/</a> has been updated to reflect these changes.</p>    <div id='last-modified'>
+<p>The documentation at <a href="../../technical-documentation/index.html" target="_top">https://ataps-mds.com/mds/technical-documentation/</a> has been updated to reflect these changes.</p>
-      Last modified: Sunday, 26 April 2015, 20:50:36.